owncloud-archive/documentation/developer_manual/core/unit-testing.rst

   # Use password "owncloud"
   createuser -P oc_autotest0

-  # Give the user the privileged to create databases
+  # Give the user the privilege to create databases
   psql -c 'ALTER USER oc_autotest0 CREATEDB;'

 Run Tests
 ^^^^^^^^^

+To run all tests, run the following command:

 ::

   make test-php

-To run tests only for MySQL
+To run tests only for MySQL, run the following command:

 ::

   make test-php TEST_DATABASE=mysql

-To run a particular test suite
+To run a particular test suite, use the following command as a guide:

 ::